axr2718/nlp-code/README.md

 # A1
-This repo contains assignment 1 code for Natural Language Processing (CS 6320 001) with [Dr. Xinya Du](https://xinyadu.github.io/) at the University of Texas at Dallas.
+This repo contains the code and homework for Natural Language Processing (CS 6320 001) with [Dr. Xinya Du](https://xinyadu.github.io/) at the University of Texas at Dallas for Fall 2025.